 3. promote and oversee safe, sound and efficient payment, clearing and securities settlement systems;

-h) to ensure an adequate supply of bank notes and coins for the settlement of cash transactions;
+4. ensure an adequate supply of banknotes and coins in Kosovo;

 6. collect and publish statistics;

 7. contribute to achieving and maintaining domestic price stability;

 8. inform the Assembly of the Republic of Kosovo, the Government and the general public about its policies, tasks and operations as further specified in this law;

 9. act as a banker, financial advisor and fiscal agent for the Government and any public bodies and public organizations of Kosovo;

 10. cooperate with and participate in international councils and organizations concerning matters within its area of competence; and

 11. carry out any ancillary activities incidental to the exercise of its tasks under this law or any other law.